 Lifestyle Websites for Men

 If you’re looking for well-rounded sites for men, these are the ones to check out.
-From hobbies to careers, from style to advice, these sites have a little of it all.
+From hobbies to careers, from style to advice, these mens websites have a little of it all.

-When it comes to content for millennial men, it’s impossible not to talk about the 800-pound gorilla that is Art of Manliness.
-Personally, I’m a huge fan of the podcast and articles, and I’ve been a follower for at least ten years.
+When it comes to content for millennial men and manly know how, it’s impossible not to talk about the 800-pound gorilla that is Art of Manliness.
+Personally, I’m a huge fan of the podcast with celebrity interviews (at least in the men’s interest space) and articles, and I’ve been a follower for at least ten years.
+It’s truly one of the best men’s sites and oft-visited websites on the internet.

 Art of Manliness is all about enriching its subscribers’ lives.
-From learning new skills, reading great books, and learning about icons of manliness from our past, Art of Manliness has something to offer just about any guy.
+From learning new skills, reading great books, a bit of dating advice, and learning about icons of manliness from our past, Art of Manliness has something to offer just about any guy.
 And, as Brett McKay—the founder of Art of Manliness—is sort of the pioneer in the men’s interests sector, he deserves a spot front and center on this list.

-I was a long-time writer and editor for NextLuxury, and although the name might seem a little deceiving, the site itself definitely doesn’t suck.
+I was a long-time writer and editor for NextLuxury.
+And, although the name might seem a little deceiving, this online men’s lifestyle magazine site itself definitely doesn’t suck.
 It’s constantly producing new and interesting content with modern men in mind.

 Next Luxury saw a major revamp in 2020, improving its brand and content.
 It now brings daily value for guys, with new press release-type articles popping up all the time.
 And the content on booze is top-notch.
 Tell Jono Elderton that Tom Scalisi sent ya.

-In my time as a men’s lifestyle writer and editor, Man of Many blasted onto the scene out of nowhere.
-It was actually awe-inspiring.
+In my time as a men’s lifestyle writer and editor, Man of Many blasted onto the scene out of nowhere to become the definitive men’s magazine from down-under.
+It was actually awe-inspiring watching it become one of the most visited websites by men.
 And, in some ways, it put Australian-based men’s interest websites on the American map.
 I love my mates from down under, but I didn’t realize how cool they were until I found Man of Many.

 Man of Many covers some of the most exciting topics for everyday guys.
 From cars to style to tech, it’s all there.
 And, the site’s success is tough to argue with.
 If you’re looking for an awesome site for men’s lifestyles, give Man of Many a look.